XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/status-and-debugging-methods/validator_list_sites.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing the following field:
+The response follows the [standard format][], with a successful result containing the following field:

 | `Field`           | Type  | Description                      |
 |:------------------|:------|----------------------------------|